theQRL/hyperion/docs/types/value-types.rst

 in a :ref:`Panic error<assert-and-require>`.
 The same happens if you call a function after using ``delete`` on it.

-If external function types are used outside of the context of Hyperion, they are treated as the ``function`` type, which encodes the address followed by the function identifier together in a single ``bytes24`` type.
+External function types are rejected on the 512-bit address target because the address and function identifier cannot be encoded together in one VM word.

 Note that public functions of the current contract can be used both as an internal and as an external function.
 To use ``f`` as an internal function,